manio143/SharpOffice/README.md

 This library defines objects that will construct the applications
 #### SharpOffice.Window.Runtime ####
 This is the main application which given a set of libraries will create a window with all necessary controls and behaviours.

+### Building ###

+	$ git submodule init
+	$ sit submodule update
+	$ msbuild Xwt/Xwt.sln	# xbuild on mono
+	$ nuget restore		# you'll have to provide path/to/nuget.exe
+				# on mono use `mono nuget.exe restore`
+	$ msbuild

+Right now the build produces some errors on Mono, I may have to change my testing framework, as well as some other references.